-We are committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
+Please accept our apologies that this incident occurred.
+Bridges EXP is committed to maintaining the privacy of personal information in our possession and has taken many precautions to safeguard it.
 We continually evaluate and modify our practices and internal controls to enhance the security and privacy of your personal information.

-If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at the second of the interest of the second of the s staffed with professionals familiar with this incident and knowledgeable on what you can do to protect against misuse of y our information.
-The response line is available Monday through Friday, pm Eastern Time.
+If you have any further questions regarding this incident, please call our dedicated and confident ential toll-free response line that we have established to respond to questions surrounding the incident at This response line is staffed with professionals familiar with this incident and knowledgeable on what you can do to best p rotect against the misuse of your information.
+The response line is available Monday through Friday, .
+Eastern Time, excluding holidays.